kittyahy/PSEAppGruppe2/DailyData/README.md

       File is not formatted according to project settings
 - Unit Tests:
     - Unit Tests should be written as soon as possible to assure that stuff is actually doing what it should
+- Git:
+    - Branches should be used to actually be able to merge stuff